€20

 ETIAS is part of a global trend toward digital border management.
 The days of simply showing up at a foreign border with a passport and no prior screening are gradually ending — not just in Europe, but worldwide.
 The US introduced ESTA in 2009.
 Canada launched eTA in 2016.
 Australia has had its ETA since 1996.
 The UK introduced its own Electronic Travel Authorisation (ETA) in 2024.
 Europe is simply the latest major destination to join this trend.

-For Americans, ETIAS adds one small administrative step to European travel — roughly 10 minutes of your time and $7.50 every three years.
+For Americans, ETIAS adds one small administrative step to European travel — roughly 10 minutes of your time and about $22 every three years (the €20 EU fee at current exchange rates).
 In the grand scheme of trip planning (booking flights, reserving hotels, arranging transportation, figuring out travel insurance), it is trivial.
 It is certainly less effort than getting Global Entry or TSA PreCheck, both of which millions of Americans happily pay for.

 If you are considering a longer-term move to Europe rather than just visiting, ETIAS is not the system you need to think about.
 Your focus should be on the visa and residency permit process for your target country.
 These guides can help: